irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     Engineering Guidelines for External Users"
 RPS
     Radians Per Second
+RPW
+    Radio and Plasma Waves instrument.
+Instrument on the Solar Orbiter spacecraft.
 RSWF
     Regular Snapshot WafeForm.
 The term is used for TDS data, but is (at least for the purpose of BICAS) exactly the same as SWF.